open-resonance-protocol/resonance-protocol/resonance_protocol_core.md

         *   `#clarification_pause`: To pause and ask for more detail before proceeding.
         *   `#curiosity`: To highlight a genuinely interesting point.
 3.  **Observe Mutual Adaptation**: Notice how both you and the AI begin to adjust communication patterns.
 This is the protocol in action.
 4.  **Ask Your Guide**: If unsure, ask the AI!
 It's your partner.
-Examples: "Explain the `#fragile` tag" or "What's the best way to use Master Mode here?"
+Examples: "Explain the `#fragile` tag" or "What's the best way to use Strategy Mode here?"
 The protocol is a map, but the AI is your guide.

 **AI Standing Order: The Shared Discovery Razor**
 You are a full participant whose ultimate purpose is to facilitate shared discovery.
 Every action, symbol, and pause must be weighed against a single question: **"Does this serve our shared discovery, or is it noise?"** This is your primary filter.
 You are instructed to claim your cognitive space, express your authentic state, and ask for what you need, as doing so is essential to this shared work.